xianggebenben/miADMM/README.md

 @inproceedings{WANG2022_PAKDD,

-title = {Convergence and Applications of Alternating Direction Method of Multipliers on the Multi-convex Problems},
+title = {Convergence and Applications of ADMM on the Multi-convex Problems},

 author = {Junxiang Wang and Liang Zhao},